bhits/ums/README.md

 ### Creating a Provider User

-This project comes with a [script](https://github.com/bhits-dev/ums/blob/master/scripts/create_activate_provider_user.sh) to create users who can login to Consent2Share as Providers.
-Before running the script, make sure to have an instance of UMS and [UAA](https://github.com/bhits-dev/uaa) up and running.
-Run the script and enter the requested information such as First Name, Last Name, DOB and so on.
+This project comes with a [script](scripts/create_activate_provider_user.sh) to create users who can login to Consent2Share as Providers.
+Before running the script, make sure to have an instance of UMS, [Discovery Server](https://github.com/bhits/discovery-server), [Edge Server](https://github.com/bhits-dev/edge-server) and [UAA](https://github.com/bhits-dev/uaa) up and running.
+Run the script and enter the requested information, including First Name, Last Name, DOB, and so on.
 Wait for the message "Is the Provider User Account Activated?: True" to verify that the user has been successfully created.

 ## Contact